 To celebrate Community finally arriving on Netflix, EW is binging the beloved comedy with the cast and creator.

-For more from McHale and Rash, including Rash talking the Dean's fabulous wardrobe, watch the latest installment of EW's BINGE of Community above.
-And check back on Tuesday for season 5's episode with Danny Pudi.
+For more from Jacobs, including her experience filming the series finale, watch the latest installment of EW's BINGE of Community above.

 That's a wrap on Community — and us.
 But, before we go, we'll leave you with this very important message: "Pop pop!"